WHAT WE BELIEVE

 Over 96% of cancer survivors start and complete at least one course of conventional medical treatment.
 Surgery, radiation, chemotherapy, hormonal therapy and immunotherapy are the treatments of choice.
 8 out of 10 survivors insist on one or more second opinion consultations; 7 in 10 change doctors at least once.
 Survivors take charge.
 They ask hard questions of their healthcare team.

 8 out of 10 survivors make self-described major shifts in dietary and nutritional practices.
 Food is viewed as part of a total treatment plan.
 The most common change is a shift to a more plant-based diet, eliminating “whites” (sugar, white flour, white rice, white potatoes and products made with them) and including “colors” (fresh fruits, fresh vegetables, whole grains).
 Survivors drink 8 or more glasses of pure water every day.
-Over 8 in 10 survivors use vitamin and mineral supplements; 4 in 10 describe their regimen as “mega-supplementation” that includes herbs, teas and a variety of nutritionally-based practices.
+Over 8 in 10 survivors use vitamin and mineral supplements; 4 in 10 describe their regimen as “mega-supplementation” which includes herbs, teas and a variety of nutritionally-based practices.

 Survivors invest more time and emotional energy in relationships that nurture them and invest less in relationships that are toxic.
 7 in 10 survivors believe support from others as a major contribution in their return to health.
 They believe cancer recovery revolves around the key relationships in their lives.